Genez-io/genezio-examples/typescript/todo-list-angular/README.md

 If you want to deploy your application step-by-step, follow the guidelines below.

 ## Clone the example

 1. Run `git clone https://github.com/Genez-io/genezio-examples`
 2. Navigate to the folder `cd ./genezio-examples/typescript/todo-list-angular`

 ## Initialization

 1. Run `npm install` in the `server/` folder to install the dependencies.
+2. Run `npm install -g @angular/cli` to install the Angular CLI.
-2. Run `npm install` in the `client/` folder to install the dependencies.
+3. Run `npm install` in the `client/` folder to install the dependencies.

 ## Run the example locally